getamano/Resume/README.md

 # Aman Hordofo
-I'm Aman, an Application Developer, and instructor.
-I've been working in tech since 2007.

-[![Linkedin: ahordofo](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ahordofo/)](https://www.linkedin.com/in/ahordofo/)

-## Summary

 My name is Aman Hordofo, and I'm a software engineer with over 17 years of experience, currently working for the state government as a **Senior Application Developer** at the *State of Minnesota* and an adjunct instructor at Minnesota’s colleges and universities.

 I have a **Bachelor of Science in Computer Science.** I am very passionate about Software Development, Cloud Technologies & AI.
 I’m a husband & father of 4 awesome kiddos.

+[![Linkedin: ahordofo](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ahordofo/)](https://www.linkedin.com/in/ahordofo/)

 ## Specialities